tylerharter/cs320/grader/README.md

 	```
 	sudo docker run -it grader bash
 	```

+* You might want to also install the aws cli for quick debugging.
+You can do so with:
+    ```
+    sudo apt install awscli
+    ```

 # Changelog

+* March 11, 2020: Updated `Dockerfile` to include flask, html5lib, lxml.
+Aded unzip capability to the autograder, updated requirements and daemon.

 * Feb 22, 2020: Added `test_cmd` and `result_file` config options to the grader.
 Started removing old stats collector code.
 Added p2 to the daemon script.